 The Kinesiology Department offers three programs of study within two majors.
-The Physical Education Teacher Education (PETE) program (68 semester hours) prepares students to teach Physical Education in the State of California public school system.
-The Health and Human Performance program (51 semester hours) prepares students for careers and graduate education in health and sport science professions.
-The Athletic Training Education Program (63 semester hours) prepares students to become Certified Athletic Trainers by addressing the educational and clinical competencies required to pass the Board of Certification (BOC) examination.
+The Physical Education Teacher Education (PETE) program prepares students to teach Physical Education in the State of California public school system.
+The Health and Human Performance prepares students for careers and graduate education in health and sport science professions.
+The Athletic Training Education Program prepares students to become Certified Athletic Trainers by addressing the educational and clinical competencies required to pass the Board of Certification (BOC) examination.